ObjectMatrix/transistors/README.md

 ![audio amplification](circuit.png)

-## An oscilloscope is good have a 2-channel equipment
+## It is good have a 2-channel Oscilloscope

 ![oscilloscope](scope.png)